 Even with medical advancements, shoulder dystocia is a major concern for babies and mothers.
 Doctors must think quickly to carefully dislodge your baby’s shoulders without causing additional damage.

-If your baby is stuck in the birth canal too long, it may lead to a lack of oxygen.
+If your baby is stuck in the birth canal for too long, it may lead to a lack of oxygen.
 Another concern is that your baby’s brachial plexus nerves may be damaged because of the positioning.
 Most babies are delivered safely and without injury.
-Shoulder dystocia is ranked from stage one to stage four in severity.

 Causes of Shoulder Dystocia